clasei/clasei/README.md

 - <a href="https://clasei.github.io/space-time/" target="_blank" aria-label="Link to spaceTime repo">**spaceTime**</a>
 - <a href="https://clasei.github.io/quantum-cookies/" target="_blank" aria-label="Link to quantumCookies repo">**quantumCookies**</a>

+Feel free to explore my repos and let's build together.

 ---

-Feel free to explore my repos and let's build together.

 Make a nice day, one line at a time!

----

-Thoughts?
+Want to connect?
+Reach out on [LinkedIn](https://www.linkedin.com/in/claraseijo/) Thoughts?
 Write to → [**clasei@proton.me**](mailto:clasei@proton.me)